This article originally appeared on VICE UK.

 At Ministry of Sound, both you and the minibuses full of Americans in candy raver club-wear will have no trouble getting in.
 At Fabric, you're good to go following a rigorous search by the door-staff.
-Outside Tiger Tiger, you can sway and stumble all you like; after an arm-spread and a pat-down you're free to spend the rest of your night swaying and stumbling around inside to the sound of Oliver Heldens and the smell of CK One.
+Outside Tiger Tiger, you can sway and stumble all you like; after an arm-spread and a pat-down you're free to spend the rest of your night listening to the sound of Oliver Heldens and the smell of CK One.

-Even the kind of grandiose places where Geordie Shore cast members spend £400 on a bottle of vodka – the Mahikis and Whiskey Mists of London's fund manager quarter – will let you in, almost no questions asked.
+Even the kind of grandiose places where Geordie Shore cast members spend £400 [$600] on a bottle of vodka—the Mahikis and Whiskey Mists of London's fund manager quarter—will let you in, almost no questions asked.
 A steady stream of freshly-pressed nautical blazers and eight-inch stilettos streamed through the doors unhindered.

 But don't let all that discourage you.
-If you're really looking to properly fuck up your evening, bent over under a Burger King awning as you drunkenly try to call your mates, little bits of very acidic sick coming up your throat and into your mouth, we managed to find the one place that will have no problem turfing you out: Heaven, the self-described "most famous gay club in the world".
+If you're really looking to properly fuck up your evening, bent over under a Burger King awning as you drunkenly try to call your friends, little bits of very acidic vomit coming up your throat and into your mouth, we managed to find the one place that will have no problem turfing you out: Heaven, the self-described "most famous gay club in the world."

 We spoke to some people about why they had been turned away.